KameniAlexNea/KameniAlexNea.github.io/_portfolio/2024-05-01-object-detection.md

 ---
-title: "Object Detection Using Transformers"
+title: "Object Detection Using Transformers for Flood Damage Assessment"
 excerpt: "Developing a Machine Learning Algorithm for Accurate Counting of Roof Types in Rural Malawi Using Aerial Imagery <br/><img src='/images/object-detr.png'>"
 collection: portfolio
 ---
 ---

 **Project Title: Developing a Machine Learning Algorithm for Accurate Counting of Roof Types in Rural Malawi Using Aerial Imagery**